‘Yoga is the journey of the self, through the self, to the self.’ – The Bhagavad Gita

-The ultimate goal of Yoga is self-realization, or oneness with God, the true source, or divine energy, through reaching a state of ‘Samadhi.’
+The ultimate goal of Yoga is Self-Realization, or Oneness with God, the True Source, our Divine Energy – through the attainment of Samadhi, a state of Enlightenment.

-Yoga is also a pathway to Healing, Vitality & Longevity.
+Yoga is a pathway to Peace, Happiness, Healing, Abundant Health, Self Discovery, Vitality and Longevity.

-A Yogi is simply one who has dedicated their life to Yoga.
+A Yogi or Yogini – is simply one who has dedicated their life to Yoga.

-Back in the day, one teacher or a guru traditionally taught Yoga to one student or disciple (Shishya in Sanskrit).
-Following a strict set of Yogi practices and principles to attain self-realization.
+Back in the day, one Teacher or a Guru traditionally taught Yoga to one student or disciple known as Shishya in Sanskrit.
+The Shishya would follow a strict set of Yogi practices and principles to attain Self-Realization.

 ‘Step into the fire of self-discovery.
 This fire will not burn you, it will only burn what you are not.’